 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company deals mainly in foreign currencies like US Dollars, United Arab Emirates Dirham (AED) and Euros.
-As the Saudi Riyal is pegged to the US Dollars and AED, the Company is not exposed to significant foreign currency risk.
-Further, exposure to Euro was immaterial.
+The Company deals mainly in foreign currencies like US Dollars.
+As the Saudi Riyal is pegged to the US Dollars, the Company is not exposed to significant foreign currency risk.